 When I say it has “essentially no recoil impulse,” I exaggerate just a little.
 The first few rounds really surprised me, so mild, even by .22LR pistol standards, was the recoil and muzzle rise.
 I’m sure part of this pleasant surprise was also due to the fact that the CP33 uses a bolt which cycles in the upper receiver—there is no relatively heavy slide cycling on top of the lower receiver, which is very close to the shooter’s hand; it has a very low bore axis.

 Also surprising was the trigger pull, rated at 4 pounds by KelTec.
 While I didn’t measure it, it felt at least a pound, perhaps a bit more, lighter.
 It’s crisp with no real creep, and resets effortlessly.
 This is a handgun that can be used, right out of the box, for a variety of competition types with no alteration.

-KelTec supplies a fuil length Picatinny rail on top of the receiver for those that need optical sights, and an M-Lok slot on the bottom when can easily be fitted with a short Picatinny rail, as I did with an inexpensive and perfectly fitting MagPul MAG589:
+KelTec supplies a fuil length Picatinny rail on top of the receiver for those that prefer optical sights, and an M-Lok slot on the bottom when can easily be fitted with a short Picatinny rail, as I did with an inexpensive and perfectly fitting MagPul MAG589:

 It’s a polymer product.
 MagPul makes one in aluminum, but polymer works well in this application.
 They’re available pretty much everywhere, and direct from MagPul and KelTec.